craflin/forwarder/README.md

-# ndtunnel
+# Tunnel

-A simple TCP tunnel daemon.
+A very simple TCP v4 tunnel daemon.

+The daemon accepts TCP connections on configured ports and forwards them to another address.